 - Law School Transcript (it can be unofficial initially)

 - Writing Sample

 - Three Letters of Reference (should be received prior to panel interview)

 - Passport-Size Photograph (may be brought to panel interview)

 The District Attorney requires that each applicant read and agree to comply with various Conditions of Employment.
 These conditions include a three-year written commitment of service to the Office; a New York State residency requirement; and readiness to work varying shifts, which include nights, holidays and weekends.

-Applicants selected as assistant district attorneys are normally scheduled to start work in early October, shortly after taking the New York State Bar Examination.
-They are hired at an annual salary of $55,500 and are eligible for pension, health, dental and insurance benefits.
-New Assistant District Attorneys are generally assigned to the Criminal Court, Appeals, Investigations, or Domestic Violence Bureaus prosecuting misdemeanor offenses.
+Applicants selected as Assistant District Attorneys are normally scheduled to start work in early September, shortly after taking the New York State Bar Examination.
+They are hired at an annual salary of $61,200 and are eligible for pension, health, dental and insurance benefits.
+New Assistant District Attorneys are generally assigned to the Criminal Court, Appeals, Investigations, or Domestic Violence Bureaus prosecuting misdemeanor offenses

 Additionally, each summer the Office conducts an eight-week internship program for approximately 20 law students and 5 college students.
-The interns in this program may receive a small stipend, the amount of which is determined by available resources.
 The summer internship program commences in June and terminates in July.
-Applications, consisting of a cover letter and resume, must be submitted to the address in Legal Employment Inquiries no later than February 15.
+Applications, consisting of a cover letter and resume, must be submitted no later than February 15.

 Bronx County District Attorney's Office